Keith-S-Thompson/show_c_types/README.md

 information in plain text.

-You may need to modify the `Makefile` to adjust the compiler command as appropriate for your system.
-See the header comment block there for details.
+You may need to modify the `Makefile` to adjust the compiler command as appropriate for your system, or you may need to build and execute the program manually.
+See the header comment block in the `Makefile` for details.

 To build: